melionel/pagetrans/README.md

 5. **Click** "Translate Page" to start translation
 6. **Wait** for the translation to complete (progress shown in popup)
 7. **Click** "Revert" to restore original text
+8. **Optional**: Enable "Show original text on hover" in settings to reveal the source text when hovering

 ## How It Works